esterjo/ESBlog/content/authors/admin/_index.md

 - Visitors
 ---

-Edger Sterjo is a mathematician working in the financial industry as a quantitative analyst and data scientist.
+Edger Sterjo is a mathematician working in the financial industry as a quant and data scientist.
 He is a pure mathematician at heart with a deep appreciation of mathematics that is applicable to real world problems.
 His current interests include dynamic programming, non-parametric Bayesian models, and (on weekends) constructive quantum field theory.